Menopause, Tramautic Stress & Brain Injury Among Service Women and Vets

 Tools for change

-Through workshops, webinars and coaching, The Menopause Expert Group (MEG) arms their licensees with tools to destigmatize menopause and foster open dialogue and empowerment within communities.
-If you are looking to host an event that addresses the needs of individuals going through menopause, hire a MEG Licensed Menopause Champion.
-Together, you can create an inclusive and supportive environment where individuals feel seen, heard, and empowered to embrace this stage of life.
-Consider a licensed Menopause Champion as your in-house expert to bring education, awareness and tools to help create a more supportive, includive workplace environment.
+Through workshops, webinars, and coaching, The Menopause Expert Group (MEG) provides their licensees with essential tools to destigmatize menopause, promote open conversation, and empower communities.
+If you’re interested in hosting an event that addresses the needs of individuals experiencing menopause, consider partnering with a MEG Licensed Menopause Champion.
+Together, you can foster an inclusive and supportive environment where individuals feel seen, heard, and empowered to navigate this life stage confidently.
+A licensed Menopause Champion can serve as your in-house expert, bringing vital education, awareness, and practical tools to help create a more supportive and inclusive workplace environment.

 References